-For bloggers like us, it’s more than just a search engine; it’s a powerful tool that helps us analyse our competition.
+For bloggers like us, it’s more than just a search engine; it’s a powerful tool that helps us analyze our competition.

-Let us see how can we use Google as a Keyword Difficulty tool and analyse competition to rank for a keyword.
+Let us see how can we use Google as a Keyword Difficulty tool and analyze competition to rank for a keyword.

 (When Google Keyword Planner shows Low Competition for a keyword, then it usually regarding people advertising for that keyword irrespective of organic results)

-The keyword I’ve selected is ‘protein rich food’ which has 8,100 monthly search, Low Competition and CPC for $3.12.
+The keyword I’ve selected is ‘protein rich food’ which has 8,100 monthly searches, Low Competition and CPC for $3.12.